-We wanted to help people figure out if a service is good or bad.

-So we wrote 5 big questions.
+We wanted to help people figure out if a service is good or bad, so we wrote 5 big questions.
 These aren't the only questions people should ask about a service.

-These questions can't tell you everything about a service.

-But they are a good starting point.
+These questions can't tell you everything about a service, but they are a good starting point.
 They can tell you some things about whether a service is good or bad.

-What are the goals of the service?
+- 1. What are the goals of the service?
 Who comes up with those goals?

-Does the autistic person get to come up with their own goals?
+Does the autistic person get to come up with their own goals? - 2.
 What does the service believe about autism?

-Why does it target a specific skill or behavior?
+Why does it target a specific skill or behavior? - 3.
 Who gets the most out of the service?
 What do various people involved in the service get out of it?

-These can be people like:

-• the autistic person

-their parents/family

-their support people

-Would you say this service was okay if it happened to a non-autistic person?
+These can be people like, the autistic person, their parents/family, or their support people. - 4.
+Would you say this service was okay if it happened to a non-autistic person? - 5.
 What could happen in the future if the autistic person has this service?
 What could happen in the future if the autistic person doesn't have this service?

-For Whose Benefit?
-Evidence, Ethics, and Effectiveness of Autism Interventions

-Part 3: Things all practitioners need to know from the very start

-The different ways people talk to each other

-Giving Informed Assent

-Saying "yes" or "no" to a service when you can't give informed consent.

-Giving Informed Consent

-Saying "yes" or "no" to a service.

-Making your own choices

-A program that tries to help autistic people.
-In this toolkit, we also call services "therapies".

-Things all practitioners need to know from the very start
+Things all practitioners need to know from the very start.

 These are things we want all practitioners to know from the very start.

-A service can't be good without these things.
+A service can't be good or helpful without these things.